Lilyfields/My-Professional-Portfolio-the-second-phase/README.md

-## My Professional Portfolio: the initial phase
+## My Professional Portfolio: the second phase

 ## My Journey and Development